bulletmark/b2restore/README.md

 Arch users can install [b2restore from the AUR](https://aur.archlinux.org/packages/b2restore/).

-Requires python 3.5+.
+Requires python 3.5 or later.
 Note [b2restore is on PyPI](https://pypi.org/project/b2restore/) so you can `sudo pip install b2restore` or: